 An offset account is a deposit account that is linked to your home loan, and allows you to "offset" any savings you have against your mortgage interest.
 You will not earn interest on your savings in your offset account.
 However, the opportunity is there to pay less interest on your home loan.

-- Partial offset accounts - only offsets your mortgage by a portion of the balance.
+These only offset your mortgage by a portion of the balance.
 A 50% offset account only offsets your mortgage principal by 50% of your offset account balance.
 NOTE: Defence Bank does not offer a partial offset account.

 The higher the percentage of your offset account, the more you will save on interest.